TedHusted/awake/awake.md/awake.md

 A fully-stocked medical bay provides hospital-grade health and reproductive care.
 The bay can replace any passenger that does not survive the voyage with another clone.
 New offspring are raised by relatives or another worthy couple.

 Elara and Venn do not have relatives on board.
-They did registered as a couple interesting in raising offspring.
+They did registered as a couple interested in raising offspring.

-From the crowded observation deck, Venn whispers, “A new life for a new world.”
+From the crowded observation deck, Venn takes Elara’s hand and whispers, “A new life for a new world.”

 ***

  Emergency lights glowing overhead, Phoebe and Oceanus hurry through the maintenance tunnel.

 Oceanus leads the way, keeping a tight grip on plasma rifle.
 He scans each turn for hostiles.
 Phoebe follows.
 She mimics his movements best she can.
 Phoebe has never been in live combat.
 The look on her face is one of pure resolve.
+But her fingers tremble slightly around the rifle’s grip.

 Reaching an intersection, the tunnel widens into a chamber.
 Oceanus peers around the corner.
 He pulls back, motioning for silence.